-Here are some tips inspired by the CDC to ensure you are doing everything you can to help keep yourself and your community well.
+Here are some tips from the CDC to ensure you are doing everything you can to help keep yourself and your community well.

 Why should I wash my hands?